St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

 Archives staff will provide without charge research services that are limited to a brief inspection of the archives’ card catalogs, inventories, directories, and library.
 Requests that require lengthy use of multiple sources and/or research and reading of the collections will incur research fees.

-Limited on-site photocopying, scanning, and image reproduction services are available at the Associated Archives.
-Copies of documents that are of legal or letter size are available in two formats: paper and .pdf files.
+Limited on-site document and image reproduction services are available at the Associated Archives.
+Reproduction of documents that are of legal or letter size are available in two formats: paper and .pdf files.
 Please indicate format on the request form.
-The cost for photocopying/scanning is based on the number of pages.
-Additional charges will be incurred for large orders.
+The cost for reproduction is based on the number of pages.
+Additional charges will be incurred for volume and long-distance requests.

 Photographs and Digital Images may be requested for reproduction as digital images only.
 The cost for images is based on the resolution and file format of the image requested.